BBC-Esq/Whisper-Solo-with-GUI/README.md

-## Programs Needed:
+## Dependencies:

-Whisper — NVIDIA GPU acceleration — PyTorch
+Whisper — NVIDIA CUDA — PyTorch

-**Note: You must first install Whisper and have NVIDIA's GPU acceleration enabled along with PyTorch.
-No explanation of the installation process is provided here.
-Please refer to the official documentation for instructions.**
+**Note: Make sure to read up on what versions of CUDA work with what verisons of PyTorch...and make sure both of those will work with whatever version of Whisper you use.
+Guides are avaialble online.**

 ## Instructions: